Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

 The easiest way to calculate an oddly shaped pool is to imagine it broken down into two or three smaller, regularly shaped parts.
 Try to see smaller, individual squares, rectangles, or circles within the larger, irregular shape.

 Once you’ve mapped them out, measure each part.
-Then use the same formulae above to calculate the volume in each smaller section.
+Then, use the same formula above to calculate the volume of each smaller section.
 Finally, add all the volume figures together, and you’ll have a pretty close approximation of the pool’s total volume.

 When To Ask a Professional to Measure Your Pool

-If the swimming pool volume calculator or calculations don’t work properly for you because you have an unusual pool shape, or you just want everything to be more accurate, ask a pool professional to take the measurements and figure out the volume for you.
+If the swimming pool volume calculator or calculations don’t work properly for you because you have an unusual pool shape or you want everything to be more accurate, ask a pool professional to take the measurements and figure out the volume for you.

-Remember, before you add any chemicals to your pool water, you need to know how many gallons of water are in your pool.
-Knowing your pool volume is not only critical for adding the right amount of chemicals, it’s absolutely necessary if you’re installing a new pool pump, pool filter, or pool heater.
-And keep these calculations handy for future reference.
-You’ll need them often as a pool owner!
+Remember, before you add chemicals to your pool water, you need to know how many gallons of water are in it.
+Knowing your pool volume is critical for adding the right amount of chemicals and is absolutely necessary if you’re installing a new pool pump, pool filter, or pool heater.
+Keep these calculations handy for future reference—you’ll need them often as a pool owner!